 Typically my present has yet to arrive (thanks a bunch Amazon) but I at least had a card to exchange.
 Shortly after opening our cards and placing them in the windowsill my parents arrived with handfuls of gifts all based around the ‘ten year’ theme of tin.
 Thankfully we avoided being handed any tinned fruit or veg items, instead we were given the most beautiful garden candles and heart-shaped hooks for the house along with an envelope stuffed with Euros which I’m damn sure will be well used come this time next week.

 Shortly after handing the kids over to my folks for a day out on the local steam trains Paul and I headed into town.
-He knew full well that I wouldn't cope without a phone and having spoken to several repair people we eventually gave up hope and resigned ourselves to the fact that my IPhone 6 Plus was no longer.
-An hour or so later I found myself sat signing my name on the dotted line for yet another bloody contract, it may be expensive but having seen the prices of handsets it seemed like the only viable option.
+He knew full well that I wouldn’t cope without a phone and having spoken to several repair people we eventually gave up hope and resigned ourselves to the fact that my IPhone 6 Plus was no longer.
+An hour or so later I found myself sat signing my name on the dotted line for yet another flipping contract, it may be expensive but having seen the prices of handsets it seemed like the only viable option.

 This isn’t the first time I’ve had a phone die days before we are due to jet off abroad, although the last time I experienced such a thing I would say that technically the phone was murdered rather than dieing from natural causes.
 Back in the day my beloved IPhone 3GS took a trip into town whilst sunning itself on the roof of my car, it managed to hold on for almost forty minutes until it eventually commit suicide by throwing itself upon the bypass where it was obliterated by a lorry seconds later.

 Thankfully this time around I’ve managed to replace my handset with an Apple upgrade rather than having to adapt to Android.
 I cannot cope with Android, call me a tart, call me a snob, call me whatever you fancy but I’m an Apple girl through and through!